 If there’s one thing Microsoft has gotten better and better at over the past few years, it’s making high-quality hardware.

 The Surface Book really takes it to another level of build quality and finish compared to other ultrabooks on the market today.
-It has a 13.5″ display which runs at an incredible 3000 x 2000 resolution, which has more pixels than a Macbook Pro of the same size.
+It has a 13.5″ display which runs at an incredible 3000 x 2000 resolution or a 15″ screen which runs at 3240 x 2160, both have more pixels than a Macbook Pro of the same size.

 - Processor – Intel Core i5